pydpll/errorutils/README.md

 ### Handler functions and safe closer

-Errorutils also provides handler functions that can be used to deal with errors consistently.
-Additionally, the package offers a safe close function for `*os.file` that visibilizes closing errors.
+Errorutils accepts handler functions that deal with errors consistently.
+Additionally, the package offers safe closing functions that visibilize closing errors for io.Closer instances.

 The following example based on TGenNorth/kmare/database, stashes the result if writing fails.